 Section 3.
 Guarantor is liable for the full payment of the Obligations, subject to the express limitations provided in Section 2, as a primary obligor.
-This is a continuing guarantee of payment and not of collection.
+This is an unconditional, absolute, and continuing guarantee of payment and not of collection.
 Guarantor acknowledges and agrees that Guarantor may be required to pay the Obligations in full without assistance or support from Participant or any other person.
 Guarantor agrees that if all or any part of the Obligations shall not be punctually paid when due, whether on the scheduled payment date, by lapse of time, by acceleration of maturity or otherwise, Guarantor shall pay, at or before 5:00 P.M.
-Central Prevailing Time on the second Business Day (as such term is defined in the ERCOT Protocols) immediately following the issuance of written demand by ERCOT to Guarantor, the amount due on the Obligations to ERCOT in accordance with the terms hereof.
+Central Prevailing Time on the first Business Day (as such term is defined in the ERCOT Protocols) immediately following the issuance of written demand by ERCOT to Guarantor, the amount due on the Obligations to ERCOT in accordance with the terms hereof.
 ERCOT may, but shall have no obligation to, make such demand(s) at any time coincident with or after the time for payment of all or part of the Obligations, and such demand(s) may be made from time to time with respect to the same or different items of the Obligations.
 Such demand(s) may be made, given and received in accordance with the notice provisions hereof; provided, however, the failure to make, give or receive any such demand (or any failure of any such demand to be made in accordance with the notice provisions hereof) shall not relieve, limit or discharge Guarantor in any respect of its obligations under this Guarantee.
 Guarantor hereby waives any condition or requirement with respect to any such demand under this Guarantee, and Guarantor agrees that Guarantor’s obligations hereunder are absolute and immediate without requirement of presentment, protest, notice of protest, notice of nonpayment, notice of intent to accelerate, notice of acceleration or any other notice whatsoever (all of which are expressly waived), except as may expressly be required hereunder.

 Section 4.
 If Guarantor is or becomes liable for any indebtedness or obligations owing by Participant to ERCOT other than through this Guarantee, the liability of Guarantor for such other indebtedness shall not in any manner be impaired or affected hereby or the limits contained herein, and the rights of ERCOT hereunder shall be cumulative of any and all other rights that ERCOT may have against Guarantor.
 If Participant is or becomes indebted to ERCOT for any indebtedness other than the Obligations, any payment received or recovery realized upon any such other indebtedness of Participant to ERCOT may be applied, in ERCOT’s sole discretion, to indebtedness of Participant to ERCOT other than the Obligations, except to the extent paid by the Guarantor specifically in respect of the Obligations or as otherwise required by Law or written agreement of ERCOT to be applied to the Obligations.
 This Guarantee is independent of, and shall not be limited by, any other guaranty or collateral posted by or on behalf of Guarantor, in each instance whether now existing or hereafter given.
 Further, Guarantor’s liability under this Guarantee is in addition to any and all other liability Guarantor may have in any other capacity, including, without limitation, its capacity as a general partner or managing member of Participant.

 Section 5.
-Except as otherwise set forth in this Guarantee, Guarantor hereby expressly waives:
+Except as otherwise set forth in this Guarantee, Guarantor hereby expressly waives the following:

+notice of acceptance of this Guarantee;

-(a) any right to terminate this Guarantee with respect to the Obligations except as set forth in Section 9 below;
+(b) any right to terminate this Guarantee with respect to the Obligations except as set forth in Section 9 below;